 The DfE have recently reinforced the need ‘to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs’.

 As well as learning about our own six school values (created by children, staff and the School Council) of Responsibility, Kindness, Compassion, Honesty, Courage and Aspiration, we also teach pupils to regard people of all faith, races and cultures with respect and tolerance.
-We explore ways for pupils to understand that while we may hold different views about what is ‘right’ and ‘wrong’, all people living in England are subject to its law.
+We explore ways for pupils to understand that although we may hold different views about what is ‘right’ and ‘wrong’, all people living in England are subject to its law.

 At Hotwells Primary School, this is reinforced in a number of ways: